snehaajoshii/snehaajoshii.github.io/involvement.md

 ## Organizations

 ### National Organizations
 - **Women in CyberSecurity (WiCyS)** – Awarded a competitive scholarship to attend and present my IoMT cybersecurity research at the 2025 WiCyS Conference
-- **ColorStack** – Active member supporting Black and Latinx students in tech
 - **Rewriting the Code (RTC)** – Active member of this women-in-tech community; awarded a scholarship to attend Harvard WECode for two consecutive years
 - **National Society of Black Engineers (NSBE)** – Member supporting Black excellence in engineering and technology
+- - **ColorStack** – Active member supporting Black and Latinx students in tech

 ### Campus Organizations
 - **Phi Eta Sigma Honors Society** – Honors scholar
-- **Marymount University Cyber Club** – CTF competitor and active participant
+- **Cyber Club** – CTF competitor and active participant
 - **Saints for Service Scholar & Global Scholar Programs** – Leadership and service recognition

 ## Leadership